Luxembourg-Open-Source-Club/guides/README.md

 contribute and learn more about contributing using both **Git** and **GitHub**.

 In our experience, most of you will be running Windows 10/11 as your main Operating System (OS).
-However, we prefer to use a linux based OS, as it makes solving/detecting problems related to OS easier to find (If you already use MacOs or a Linux distribution, skip to [Updating System](#updating-system).
+However, we prefer to use a Linux based OS, as it makes solving/detecting problems related to OS easier to find (If you already use macOS or a Linux distribution, skip to [Updating System](#updating-system).
 In addition, if we pass a command, the same should then work for everyone.
 This said, in case you are using Windows you have 2 possible solutions.
 The first is to set up a Virtual Machine (VM), where you will need to install a Linux distrubution.